 Cover At Night

-Caring For A Conure Parrot’s Hygiene
+Caring for A Conure Hygiene

-Once the feathers are mostly developed, you can gently brush your hand over the conure’s body.
-With a petting session twice or more a day, the feathers will more easily lie down and smooth over.
+Once the feathers are mostly developed, gently brush your hand over the conure’s body.
+With a petting session or two, the feathers will lie down and smooth over.

 Common Health Problems